-Natural Bridge Caverns: Just minutes from Hidden Trails, visit the Natural Bridge Caverns to travel through a miles of the largest and most spectacular show caverns in Texas.
-You'll walk 180 feet below the ground, and will have the opportunity to see awe-inspiring, ancient formations centuries in the making and still growing today, such as amazing stalagmites, stalactites, flowstones, chandeliers and soda straws.
+Natural Bridge Caverns: Just minutes from Hidden Trails, visit Natural Bridge Caverns to travel through miles of the largest and most spectacular show caverns in Texas.
+You'll walk 180 feet below the ground and will have the opportunity to see awe-inspiring, ancient formations centuries in the making and still growing today, such as amazing stalagmites, stalactites, flowstones, chandeliers and soda straws.

 Natural Bridge Wildlife Ranch: You can also stop by the Natural Bridge Wildlife Ranch where you can see ostrich feathers, zebra ears and buffalo noses so close you could touch them.